 How it began

-Half a week ago my host mother told me about a nutcracker audition in Des Moins.
+Half a week ago my host mother told me about a nutcracker audition in Des Moines.
 And since I do ballet for 7 years I really wanted to continue it in America.
 My host mother and sister drove me to the dance studio.
 I was in the highest age class with 14 and upper.
 Unfortunately I hurt my foot one day before so I was not sure if I should do it.
 But because it hurt just a tiny bit anymore I decided to take part.

 How it was